numrahq/fullstack-test-backend/IMPROVEMENTS.md

 For example, it is not clear at the moment, if it's acceptable to have a rejected invoice to be approved later.
 Depending on the answer and amount of states, different implementations can be used, from simple if-elses to state machines.

+## PDF

+If invoice can be of different types, probably we need a way to register metainformation about the uplaoded file

 # Testing

 The readme lacks instructions to run the tests